Reasoning Models Can be Accurately Pruned Via Chain-of-Thought Reconstruction: Related Work

 \section{Related Work}

 \paragraph{Benchmarking compressed reasoning LLMs.} Concurrently with our work, \citet{zhang2025whenreasoning} run an extensive evaluation of compressed DeepSeek-R1 variants.
-They apply SparseGPT to student models distilled from Qwen and LLaMA, but follow the default C4-style calibration pipeline (details of the calibration set are not reported).
-Their results are similar to what we observe: when using a generic dataset, accuracy on complex reasoning tasks drops sharply with sparsity, chains of thought become repetitive or degenerate, and longer post-compression outputs correlate with lower task accuracy.
+They apply SparseGPT to student models distilled from Qwen and LLaMA, but follow the default C4-style calibration pipeline.
+Their results are similar to what we observe: when using a generic dataset, accuracy on complex reasoning tasks drops sharply with sparsity, the CoT become repetitive or degenerate, and longer post-compression outputs correlate with lower task accuracy.
 Unlike their empirical study, our RAC method modifies the calibration distribution itself by injecting on-policy CoT activations, and thereby mitigates the same performance loss during pruning.
-Recent work by \citet{liu2025quantization} shows that weight-only W8A8 or mixed-precision W4A16 quantisation incurs no measurable accuracy loss on several reasoning benchmarks, but they leave the interaction with pruning largely unexplored.

-\paragraph{Calibration data for post-training pruning.} Most single-pass pruning algorithms (e.g.\ SparseGPT, WANDA \cite{sun2024simpleeffectivepruningapproach}, ALPS \cite{meng2024alpsimprovedoptimizationhighly}) rely on a small calibration set such as C4 to minimise layer-wise reconstruction loss.
+\paragraph{Calibration data for post-training pruning.} Most single-pass pruning algorithms (e.g.\ SparseGPT, WANDA \citep{sun2024simpleeffectivepruningapproach}, ALPS \citep{meng2024alpsimprovedoptimizationhighly}) rely on a small calibration set such as C4 to minimise layer-wise reconstruction loss.
 A recent paper reports that this choice is far from optimal. \citet{bandari2024c4} compare seven pre-training and downstream datasets and finding large accuracy differences after pruning, and that across tasks C4 is rarely the optimal choice of calibration dataset.
 PPC-GPT \citep{fan2025ppcgpt} distils pruned student models with synthetic CoT traces, but still computes pruning scores on standard C4 activations.
-In contrast, we inject CoT activations directly into the SparseGPT objective, eliminating the separate distillation stage.
+In contrast, we inject CoT activations directly into the pruning objective, eliminating the separate distillation stage.
+A related idea to ours is self-calibration \citep{Williams_2025}.
+While the mechanism is superficially similar to RAC in that both use model-generated text as calibration data, the underlying setting is quite different.
+In self-calibration, the model is prompted only with a beginning-of-sequence token and allowed to generate free-form text until an end-of-sequence token or a length limit is reached.
+The resulting calibration distribution is therefore meant to mimic the model’s pre-training text distribution and does not condition on task prompts or prune on reasoning traces.